cdtoews/12-step-meeting-pdf/readme.txt

 == Changelog ==

+= 0.1.8 =
+* by Request of AA of Ft.
+Worth AA:
+* Added switch to disable new page for every region on Table1 format

 = 0.1.7 =
 * formatting fix: Meeting text was adding periods at the end of blank notes and location notes
 * by Request of AA of Greensboro, NC: